Ridley College (Ontario): Lower School

-Facilities within the Lower School building include a design shop, an art room, Grades JK-8 classrooms, a resource centre, and a boys' and girls' residence.
-Some facilities are shared with the Upper School, such as the music rooms and Mandeville Theatre in the Second Century Building, and the Memorial Chapel.

-Students who complete their entire K-12 schooling career at Ridley, starting from the Lower School and proceeding to the Upper School, receive a special "lifer" prize at the end of Grade 12.
+There are approximately 110 students in the Middle School, of which 24% are boarding students.

 Upper School

-There are approximately 460 students in the Upper School, of which 61% are boarding students.
-The average class size is 18 students.
+There are approximately 500 students in the Upper School, of which 66% are boarding students.
+The average class size is 17 students.
 The Upper School building, known as the School House, is considered the core of the campus.
 It is surrounded by the Memorial Chapel, the "front circle", the infirmary, and several dormitories.
 It is where the majority of the school's academic and administrative activities take place.

 The ground floor (known as the "first flat") of School House includes the Memorial Great Hall where students and faculty dine, the Headmaster's office, the Matthews Library, and the History Wing in which history, economics, and other social science classes are located.
 There is also a direct, indoor pathway to the Memorial Chapel on this floor.

 The floor above ("second flat") includes English classes and the Ross Morrow Theatre, guidance counselling offices, and the computer repair centre (known as the HelpDesk).

 The top floor ("third flat") is home to mathematics classes and the school's finance and administration offices.

 Finally, the basement level of School House includes The Learning Centre, the school archives, sewing room, and a campus co-op store named Hank's.